alpersonalwebsite/react/6-Lifecycle-Events.md

 * Before the Component is inserted into the DOM > **componentWillMount()**
-* After the Component is inserted into the DOM > **componentDidMount()**
+* After the Component is inserted into the DOM > **componentDidMount()** Probably the most used one.
+Example: AJAX requests.

 * Whenever the component is going to receive NEW props > **componentWillReceiveProps()**